astorDev/archi/dotnet-config-sources/index.md

 }
 ```

-A developer will be able to just send `dotnet run` command (which will use the only existing launchProfile) to get up and running with our application.
+A developer will be able to just send `dotnet run` command (which will use the only existing launch profile) to get up and running with our application.

-The main argument for using `environmentVariables` over `commandLineArgs` (which `launchSettings` also provides) is, in my taste, that environment variables have a few peculiarities.
+> 📚 The main argument for using `environmentVariables` over `commandLineArgs` (which `launchSettings` also provides) is, in my taste, that environment variables have a few peculiarities.
 You may already notice the double underscore (`__`) in the variable name in the docker compose.
 So `launchSettings` provides the quickest way to catch possible configuration errors.

-> 📚 I talk about the environment variable nuances in depth in the dedicated [article](https://medium.com/p/d6b4ea6cff9f).
+> I talk about the environment variable nuances in depth in the dedicated [article](https://medium.com/p/d6b4ea6cff9f).

 > ☝🏼 In most cases, you'll probably start from the `launchSettings` instead of the docker files.
 When you'll get the `launchSettings` profile working it will also identify which environment variables you'll have to specify in the docker-compose file.